Failed state: Transnational crime and terrorism

 Moreover, "problems of weakened states and transnational crime create an unholy confluence that is uniquely challenging.
 When a criminal operates outside the territory of an offended state, the offended state might ordinarily appeal to the state from which the criminal is operating to take some sort of action, such as to prosecute the offender domestically or extradite the offender so that he or she may face punishment in the offended state.
 Nonetheless, in situations in which a government is unable (or unwilling) to cooperate in the arrest or prosecution of a criminal, the offended state has few options for recourse".

 Examples

+A South Sudanese man holding an HK G3 (taken during the South Sudanese civil war).
+Since 2018, the Bertelsmann Transformation Index has listed South Sudan as a "failed state".

-A relevant contribution to the field of failed states and its attributes was made by Jack Goldstone in his 2008 Conflict Management and Peace Science paper entitled "Pathways to State Failure".
+A relevant contribution to the field of failed states and its attributes is made by Jack Goldstone in his 2008 Conflict Management and Peace Science paper entitled "Pathways to State Failure".
 He defines a failed state as one that has lost both its effectiveness and legitimacy.
 Effectiveness means the capability to carry out state functions such as providing security or levying taxes.
 Legitimacy means the support of important groups of the population.
 A state that retains one of these two aspects is not failing as such; however, it is in great danger of failing soon if nothing is done.
 He identifies five possible pathways to state failure: